-- [10] Rule 2.12 of the DCR applies in respect of reviews of the registrar's decision.
+[15] Rule 2.12 of the DCR applies in respect of reviews of the registrar's decision.
 Under r 2.12(3) of the DCR notice of application for a review must be filed within five working days of the decision if any party was present, or of notice being received if the party was absent.
-The judgment creditor received written notice of the registrar's decision on or about 21 April 2016.
-The notice of application for review was not filed until 5 December 2016.
-The judgment creditor has filed the application out of time and has not complied with r 2.12(3).
-No explanation has been given as to why there was a delay of over eight months for the review to be filed. - [11] Under s 83ZM of the Credit Contractors and Consumer Financial Act 2003, the judgment debtor's liability to the judgment creditor under the credit contract is limited to the difference between the amount required to settle the contract as at the date of the sale and the net proceeds of sale.
+The judgment creditor received written notice of the registrar's decision on or about 16 May 2017.
+The notice of application for review was not filed until 14 June 2017.
+The judgment creditor has filed the application out of time and has complied with r 2.12(3).
+Between receiving notification and filing, the creditor has been attempting to resolve the issue with the registry.

+[16] Under s 83ZM of the Credit Contracts and Consumer Finance Act 2003, the judgment debtor's liability to the judgment creditor under the credit contract is limited to the difference between the amount required to settle the contract as at the date of the sale and the net proceeds of sale.